siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

           key1: value
           key2: value
 ```
-A complete list of annotations avaialble in NOMAD can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/reference/annotations.html).
+A complete list of annotations available in NOMAD can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/reference/annotations.html).

-We will primarly used the ELN annotations in the schema to allow data entry to quantities we have created.
+We will primarily use the ELN annotations in the schema to allow data entry to quantities we have created.

 ```yaml
 definitions: